Shiant Islands: Geography and geology

 View from Garbh Eilean, with Eilean an Taighe on the right, and Eilean Mhuire in the distance.
 This photograph was taken through a "fisheye” (ultra-wide-angle) lens; it is not representative of what an observer on the ground would see.

 The Shiant Islands lie east of the Sound of Shiant.
 Garbh Eilean and Eilean an Taighe together extend to 143 ha; the much more fertile Eilean Mhuire extends to 75 ha.
 In addition to these main islands, there is a line of Galtachan rocks that lie to the west: Galta Beag, Bodach, Staca Làidir, Galta Mòr, Sgeir Mhic a' Ghobha and Damhag.

 Geologically, these islands are an extension of the Trotternish peninsula of Skye.
 Their rocks are volcanic, and, at 60 million years old, very young compared with other Hebridean rocks.
 Dolerite columns on the north side of Garbh Eilean are over 120 m tall and about 2 m in diameter.
 They are much higher in places than those at Staffa and the Giant's Causeway, but similar in that they were formed by the slow cooling of volcanic rocks deep underground.
 Intrusive sills exhibit a progression in their chemical compositions, from olivine-rich rocks at the base, to rocks with very little or no olivine at the top.

 The sills are thought to have been formed by crystal settling.
 Recent study has suggested that at least one of the sills is an example of a multiple intrusion.
 In some places, the basalt is overlain by Jurassic mudstone, which weathers to form much more fertile soil than is present elsewhere in the Western Isles.

+The geological features of the Shiant Islands are one of the reasons they have been designated a Site of Special Scientific Interest by NatureScot.
+The other is the bird species present (see Wildlife below).

 The islands can be visited by means of various cruise ships that operate from other Hebridean Islands and from mainland Scotland.
 Small boat (RIBs) tours out to the islands are also run by operators from the Outer Hebrides.